 There’s nothing worse than being stuck to your phone 24/7 while traveling looking at maps and googling articles like this.

 I also always prefer to carry around some sort of paper map as I live in fear of my phone battery dying and being stuck in the middle of nowhere and then dying by starvation because I’m stuck on a side street of Copenhagen unable to find my way home.
+If this sounds like you, try getting a Copenhagen map.

 How to Get to Copenhagen